 Length of Stay

-- This is a one-semester program conducted in the fall and in the spring (starting with fall 2014).
+- This is a one-semester program conducted in the fall and in the spring

 - The fall program starts in early July and ends in late November.
 The spring semester runs from mid-February to late June.